umccr/RNA-seq-analysis/readcount-analysis/README.md

 ## Merge per-sample read count data

 To merge multiple read count files use the *[mergeCounts2Matrix.R](https://github.com/umccr/RNA-seq-analysis/blob/master/readcount-analysis/mergeCounts2Matrix.R)* script.
 Each per-sample read count file should have two columns containing gene and read count information without a header (see this [example file](./TCGA-PAAD/TCGA-2J-AAB1-01A-11R-A41B-07.htseq.counts)).
 Read count files for all samples should be located in one directory.
-Also, the user needs to create a **target file** with four columns (see this [example file](./TCGA-PAAD/TCGA_PAAD_Target.txt)):
+Also, the user needs to create a tab-delimited **target file** with four columns (see this [example file](./TCGA-PAAD/TCGA_PAAD_Target.txt)):

 1. "Sample_name" - this coloumn specifies preferred sample names that will appear in the merged matrix and any tables or plots in downstream analyses
 2. "File_name" - name of the corresponding read count file